 Symmetry is all around you.
 Take a look at nature, architecture, cars, and streets.
 It creates balance and a sense of peace.

 8. Fill the frame

-Triangles are dynamic and powerful shapes.
-They can make an image feel stable or unstable.
+The triangle is a dynamic and powerful shape.
+You can use it to make an image feel stable or unstable.

 10. Frame within a frame

 A frame within a frame is a powerful photography composition technique.

 The first frame is the border, and the second is any element that frames your subject.